anngvu/accent/README.md

 ##### With a release jar (most end users)

 - Download some available release from the [releases page](https://github.com/anngvu/accent/releases).
-- Run the jar, e.g. `java -jar accent-{version}.jar` after setting up the config in the same location as your jar.
+- Set up a config file in the same location as your jar.
 See [Configuration](https://github.com/anngvu/accent?tab=readme-ov-file#configuration).
+- Run the jar, e.g. `java -jar accent-{version}.jar` or double-clicking the file.

-By default, startup will open a web app with Syndi as your assistant.
+By default, this should open a web app with your default browser with Syndi as your assistant.

 ##### With Clojure dev tooling